Pasta and Rice Conversions — Dry to Cooked, by Weight and by Serving

 How much dry pasta do I need per person?

-It depends on how you’re serving it.
-As a side dish alongside meat or fish, 2 oz dry per person is about right.
-As a main course, plan on 3–4 oz per person.
-A standard 1 lb box of pasta serves 4 people generously as a main, or 5–6 as a side.
-If you’re feeding big eaters or teenagers, err toward 4 oz per person and adjust from there.
+As a side dish, 2 oz dry per person.
+As a main course, 3–4 oz.
+A standard 1 lb box serves 4 generously as a main or 5–6 as a side.

 My recipe calls for cooked pasta or cooked rice — how do I know how much dry to start with?

-Work backwards using these quick rules: dry pasta roughly doubles when cooked, so divide the cooked amount by 2 to get your dry starting point.
-Dry white rice roughly triples, so divide the cooked amount by 3.
-For example, if your recipe calls for 3 cups of cooked white rice, start with 1 cup dry.
-If it calls for 4 cups of cooked pasta, start with about 2 oz (roughly 2 cups) of dry pasta.
+Divide the cooked amount by 2 for pasta, by 3 for white rice.
+If a recipe calls for 3 cups cooked white rice, start with 1 cup dry.
+If it calls for 4 cups cooked pasta, start with about 2 cups (roughly 8 oz) dry.

 How much dry rice do I need per person?

-As a side dish, ¼ cup of dry white rice per person yields about ¾ cup cooked — a reasonable portion.
-For a more generous serving or when rice is the main base of the dish, use ⅓ to ½ cup dry per person.
-In practical terms: 1 cup of dry white rice cooked with 2 cups of water yields 3 cups cooked, which serves 3–4 people as a side.
+For a side dish, ¼ cup dry white rice per person yields about ¾ cup cooked.
+For a more generous portion or when rice is the base of the dish, use ⅓ to ½ cup dry per person.

 What’s the rice-to-water ratio?

-The standard ratio for white rice is 1 cup rice to 2 cups liquid, yielding 3 cups cooked.
-An easy way to remember it: 1-2-3.
-One cup dry, two cups water, three cups cooked.
-For brown rice, use a bit more liquid — 1 cup rice to 2¼ cups water yields about 4 cups cooked.
+1 cup rice to 2 cups liquid yields 3 cups cooked — the 1-2-3 rule.
+For brown rice use 1 cup rice to 2¼ cups water.
 For instant rice, check the package — it typically uses a 1:1 ratio.

 How much liquid do I use for 1½ cups of cooked white rice?